Adventurer13/ExpandedWoodworkingVGP/README.md

 - Trees from Xtra Trees and Flowers
 - Compost starter
 - Drinks table
-- Ironwood floor
+- Ironwood floors
 - Loom

 ## Found a Bug?
 Make sure you have developer mode enabled in Rimworld before creating a bug report, then create a bug report [here](https://github.com/Adventurer13/ExpandedWoodworkingVGP/issues).
 Please provide your exported HugsLib log.

 ## Older Versions
-All current and past 1.1/1.0/B19/B18/A17 versions can be downloaded from [GitHub](https://github.com/Adventurer13/ExpandedWoodworkingVGP/releases).
+All current and past 1.2/1.1/1.0/B19/B18/A17 versions can be downloaded from [GitHub](https://github.com/Adventurer13/ExpandedWoodworkingVGP/releases).
 All past A16 versions can be downloaded from [Qwynn's GitHub](https://github.com/Qwynn/ExpandedWoodworkingVG/releases).